 Reasons To Retire in Belize

 For much of its history, Belize was known as British Honduras—a collection of beautiful islands in the Caribbean.
 When the country got its independence from British rule in 1973, it became popular as one of the safest offshore havens in the world and remained relatively untouched by usually destructive effects of mass modernization.
-Even now, the country is well-known as a tourist hub, low tax rates, and a thriving real estate market with some of the best properties around the world.
+Even now, the country is well-known as a tourist hub, low tax rates, and with the Belize real estate market thriving, some of the best properties in the world are still available at a reasonable price.

 Among other things, Belize has also become the go-to retirement destination for people throughout the world.
 It’s no surprise really, because when I compare the other countries I’ve visited— Belize definitely stands out as a place for you to enjoy some rest and relaxation.
 From what I understand, the country has one of the highest expat populations in the world with a near 50-50 divide between locals and foreigners.